TheDeathlyCow/more-geodes/README.md

 ## Biome placement
 Rather than editing or overriding specific biomes in order to add emerald and quartz geode feature, it would instead be better to edit the biome tags `geodes:has_emerald_geode` and `geodes:has_quartz_geode`.
 These tags exist in the directory `geodes/tags/worldgen/biome/`, and the default tags for them can be found [here](https://github.com/TheDeathlyCow/more-geodes/tree/main/src/main/resources/data/geodes/tags/worldgen/biome).

+**Important note**: These changes can ONLY take affect after a server or world restart.
+A simple reload is not sufficient!